roman-milk/roman-milk.github.io/the-hard-body-clerks-new-beginning.md

+===

- ****** The Hard Body Clerk's New Beginning Ch.
-06 ****** bydlsloan© Cori hugged Norm around his neck, her breasts pressed against his cheek as he pushed the surprisingly powerful wheelchair to top speed.
+Cori hugged Norm around his neck, her breasts pressed against his cheek as he pushed the surprisingly powerful wheelchair to top speed.
 It certainly wasn't fast, but once they found an opening, they were able to maintain some space between them and the throng by swerving back and forth.
 Norm had already showed that he would run into them and, while a truly determined attacker certainly could have stopped them or simply yanked Cori out of his lap, it was enough of a deterrent to keep them at bay.
 Since they were out in the open now instead of concealed by a crowd, any attacker would be visible to everyone.

  Cori squirmed in Norm's lap to look back and keep an eye out behind them.
 She felt his erection poking against her ass cheek, but paid little attention.
 She was focused on getting out of there, which they did.
 They hit the doors as someone, unaware of the situation, was coming in and politely held the door open for them.
 Soon they were motoring back out into the parking lot.